Oswald Spengler: Career

 Spengler briefly served as a teacher in Saarbrücken then in Düsseldorf.
 From 1908 to 1911 he worked at a grammar school (Realgymnasium) in Hamburg, where he taught science, German history, and mathematics.
 Biographers report that his life as a teacher was uneventful.

-In 1911, following his mother's death, he moved to Munich, where he would live for the rest of his life.
-He lived as a cloistered scholar, supported by his modest inheritance.
+In 1911, following his mother's death, he moved to Munich, where he lived for the rest of his life.
+While there, he was a cloistered scholar, supported by his modest inheritance.
 Spengler survived on very limited means and was marked by loneliness.
-He owned no books, and took work as a tutor or wrote for magazines to earn additional income.
+He owned no books, and took work as a tutor and wrote for magazines to earn additional income.
 Due to a severe heart problem, Spengler was exempted from military service.
 During the war, his inheritance was useless because it was invested overseas; thus, he lived in genuine poverty for this period.

 He began work on the first volume of The Decline of the West intending to focus on Germany within Europe.
-The Agadir Crisis of 1911 affected him deeply, though, so he widened the scope of his study.
+However, the Agadir Crisis of 1911 affected him deeply, so he widened the scope of his study.
 According to Spengler the book was completed in 1914, but the first edition was published in the summer of 1918, shortly before the end of World War I. Spengler wrote about the years immediately prior to World War I in Decline:

 When the first volume of The Decline of the West was published, it was a wild success.
 Spengler became an instant celebrity.
 The national humiliation of the Treaty of Versailles (1919), followed by economic depression in 1923 and hyperinflation, seemed to prove Spengler right.
 Decline comforted Germans because it could be used as a rationale for their diminished pre-eminence, i.e. due to larger world-historical processes.
 The book met with wide success outside of Germany as well, and by 1919 had been translated into several other languages.

 The second volume of Decline was published in 1922.
-In the second volume, Spengler argued that German socialism differed from Marxism; instead, he said it was more compatible with traditional German conservatism.
+In it, Spengler argued that German socialism differed from Marxism; instead, he said it was more compatible with traditional German conservatism.
 Spengler declined an appointment as Professor of Philosophy at the University of Göttingen, saying he needed time to focus on writing.

 The book was widely discussed, even by those who had not read it.
 Historians took umbrage at his unapologetically non-scientific approach.
-Novelist Thomas Mann compared reading Spengler's book to reading Schopenhauer for the first time.
+Novelist Thomas Mann compared reading Spengler's book to reading Arthur Schopenhauer's works for the first time.
 Academics gave it a mixed reception.
 Sociologist Max Weber described Spengler as a "very ingenious and learned dilettante", while philosopher Karl Popper called the thesis "pointless".
-Both volumes of Decline were published in English by Alfred A. Knopf in 1926.
+The first volume of Decline was published in English by Alfred A. Knopf in 1926, the second in 1928.